Pickleball: Nothing to do with pickles, but everything to do with fun

 Avalos is a retired PE teacher and now trains others on how to play pickleball at different recreation centers around El Paso.

-“The sport has grown and the popularity has grown where we have hundreds of people now playing in El Paso,” he said.
+“The sport has grown and the popularity has grown where we have hundreds of people now laying in El Paso,” he said.

 Everything started in El Paso back in 2013, when a group at a senior center created their own field using tape on the floor.